Atypus piceus

 Atypus piceus is a mygalomorph spider of the family Atypidae.
-It occurs in Europe to Moldavia, and Iran and is the type species of the genus Atypus.
+It occurs from France to Russia and in Iran, and is the type species of the genus Atypus.

 Description

 Males are about 10 mm long without chelicerae, females up to 15 mm.
 Males are of a deep black, while spiderlings and females are dark brown with a violet hue.
 The very long posterior spinnerets consist of three segments, the last segment features a light blot, which is helpful in identifying the species.
 A. piceus can live for more than 10 years.

 Habits

 Adults live in up to 30 cm deep tubes with a diameter of about 10 mm.
 The silken lining continues above ground for about 10 cm, where it is camouflaged with matter from the vicinity.
 The mating period is from June to July, when the males search for females.
 The spiderlings hatch during autumn and overwinter in the mother's burrow without feeding.
 After emerging in spring, they climb nearby plants and use strands of silk to fly away (ballooning).